awsdocs/aws-systems-manager-user-guide/doc_source/Explorer.md

   Data displayed in Explorer includes a count of instances that aren't patch compliant\.
 + **AWS Trusted Advisor**

-  Data displayed in Explorer includes: status of best practice checks and recommendations for cost optimization, security, fault tolerance, performance, and service limits\.
+  Data displayed in Explorer includes: status of best practice checks for EC2 reserved instances in the areas of cost optimization, security, fault tolerance, performance, and service limits\.
++ **AWS Compute Optimizer**

+  Data displayed in Explorer includes: a count of **Under provisioned** and **Over provisioned** EC2 instances, optimization findings, on\-demand pricing details, and recommendations for instance type and price\.

 You can view and manage OpsData sources from the Explorer **Settings** page\.
 For information about setting up and configuring services that populate Explorer widgets with OpsData, see [Setting up related services](Explorer-setup-related-services.md)\.